 We Don’t Eat Our Classmates by Ryan T. Higgins

 You are going to read this picture book multiple times — it’s so funny while being profound.
 After a rough first day at school where she eats her classmates, gets scolded by the teacher, spits them out, and doesn’t make any friends, Penelope’s dad explains that “children are the same as us on the inside.
 Just tastier.”
 HA.
 The next day, Penelope eats her classmates again.
 She just can’t stop herself!
 However, when the class goldfish chomps on Penelope’s finger and it HURTS, she realizes that it’s no fun to be someone else’s snack.
 It hurts.
 She’s learning EMPATHY!! 🙂 So even when her classmates look delicious, Penelope learns to resist eating them.
-Which means now she has friends and playmates at school.
+This means now she has friends and playmates at school.
 And better manners, too.

 My Little Gifts: A Book of Sharing by Jo Witek, illustrated by Christine Roussey

-Lift-the-flap to reveal that presents that come in a box or a suitcase, gifts that are shared with a sister or handmade, and gifts of imagination.
+Lift-the-flap to reveal presents that come in a box or a suitcase, gifts that are shared with a sister or handmade, and gifts of imagination.
 The swirly crayon drawings are so much fun!
 Clearly, the little girl narrator clearly loves her friends, sister, and family.
 It’s a very sweet picture book about manners and generosity that you can use to teach these values.

 The Thank You Dish by Trace Balla

 Goldy Luck and the Three Pandas by Natasha Yim, illustrated by Grace Zong

 My daughter says this picture book is SO MUCH better than the original Goldilocks and the Three Bears because in this story of a young Chinese girl named Goldy, Goldy returns to the scene of her crime to apologize and help fix the mess she made.
 This is a better ending, don’t you think?
 As you will see, good manners include apologizing for mess-ups.